pingcap/docs/tidb-cloud/changefeed-sink-to-cloud-storage.md

 ---
 title: Sink to Cloud Storage
-Summary: Learn how to create a changefeed to stream data from a TiDB Dedicated cluster to cloud storage, such as Amazon S3.
+Summary: Learn how to create a changefeed to stream data from a TiDB Dedicated cluster to cloud storage, such as Amazon S3, GCS.
 ---

 # Sink to Cloud Storage

 This document describes how to create a changefeed to stream data from TiDB Cloud to cloud storage.
-Currently, only Amazon S3 is supported.
+Currently, only Amazon S3 and GCS are supported.

 > **Note:**
 >